ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 >
 > Please note that all sections related to « High Availability » or « stormshield-2 » are optional.
 They are included to demonstrate how to set up the system with two instances in an active/passive mode for high availability.
 Normally, it can also function with just one instance if that is sufficient for your needs.

+> [!primary]
+> In this scenario, we will use two virtual machines setup for the security appliance to achieve High Availability (HA), and an additional VM for management.
+This setup ensures failover protection and continuous service availability.
+For more examples and detailed guidance on scalability options, please refer to the [Stormshield's documentation](https://documentation.stormshield.eu/HOME/Content/Website_Topics/Root-HomePage-EN.htm){.external}.

 #### Configure your vRack

 In this step, we are configuring the vRack, a private virtual network provided by OVHcloud.
 The vRack allows you to interconnect multiple instances or servers within a Public Cloud environment, ensuring network isolation while maintaining secure communication.
 By adding your Public Cloud project and your IP block to the same vRack, you can enable your Stormshield instances to communicate securely, while keeping full control over IP address management.